nuitrcs/rnaseq_workshop/README.md

 	mkdir qualitycheck
 	fastqc --outdir ./qualitycheck/ ./samples/*_chrX_*.fastq.gz
 ```
+One of the output files for FastQC can be viewed [here](http://htmlpreview.github.com/?
 #### Step2.
 Filter raw reads with Trimmomatic
 ###### Input: fastQ file before filtering	:heavy_minus_sign:	Output: fastQ file after filtering
 -	Even if our data looks fine, it is always a good idea to filter out low/poor quality reads.